Discover the 3 Types of Rattlesnakes in Arkansas

 The colorful Western Pygmy Rattlesnake lives all throughout Arkansas, except for the extreme eastern border of the state.
 These snakes are often found within a few miles of water, like lakes and rivers.
 Western pygmy rattlesnakes are slate gray or light gray with an orange stripe running along the top of their bodies, although some snakes lack this orange stripe.
 These snakes have black spots along their backs and sides.
 They also have black markings on the tops of their heads and along both cheeks.
 Young pygmy rattlesnakes have bright yellow or green tails.
 The young snakes twitch their colored tails to lure in prey like lizards and frogs.

 Western pygmy rattlesnakes are the smallest of Arkansas’ venomous snakes.
-These snakes are usually between 15-20 inches long with small, slender tails.
-Their small tails are tipped with a small rattle.
-The rattle of a pygmy rattlesnake is so small that it can usually only be heard from about a yard away at most and sounds like buzzing insects.
+These snakes are usually between 15 and 20 inches long with small, slender tails.
+Their small tails are tipped with a rattle so small that it can usually be heard from only about a yard away, at most, and it sounds like buzzing insects.
 In Arkansas, western pygmy rattlesnakes are also called “Ground Rattlers” or simply “Pigs.”
 These snakes do not produce a large amount of venom, but they are cytotoxic and can still be quite harmful.
+They eat small mammals and birds, lizards, frogs and insects including giant desert centipedes.

 2. Western Diamondback Rattlesnake